Jazz Aspen Labor Day Review: Hall & Oates, Keith Urban, Maroon 5 and more

 It says a lot about the charm of this set — and the extraordinary talent of Lake Street Dive — that a brand new song, "Good Kisser," previously unheard by most anybody in the crowd, was the highlight and a crowd favorite.

 The afternoon bands made it well worth showing up early all weekend.
-The six-piece Alabama soul outfit St. Paul and The Broken Bones left it all on stage in their fierce hour Saturday afternoon, ending with singer Paul Janeway laying down and caterwauling through the set-closing "Call Me."
+The six-piece Alabama soul outfit St. Paul & The Broken Bones left it all onstage in their fierce hour Saturday afternoon, ending with singer Paul Janeway laying down and caterwauling through the set-closing "Call Me."
 And New Orleans rockers The Revivalists had nearly everyone on the festival grounds Sunday jumping up and down through "Wish I Knew You."

 Recommended Stories For You